Online Competitive Influence Maximization: OCIM Formulation

 We consider the follower's perspective in the optimization task: let $A$ be the follower and $B$ be the competitor.
 Then given $S_B$, our goal is to choose at most $k$ seed nodes in $G$ as $S_A$ to maximize the influence spread of $A$, denoted as $\sigma_A(S_A, S_B)$, which is the expected number of nodes activated by $A$ after the propagation ends.
-According to the result in \cite{budak2011limiting,chen2013information}, the above optimization task under the homogeneous CIC model with the dominance tie-breaking rule has the monotone and submodular properties, and thus can be solved by a greedy algorithm with $1-1/e$ approximation ratio.
+According to \citet{budak2011limiting}'s result, the above optimization task under the homogeneous CIC model with the dominance tie-breaking rule has the monotone and submodular properties, and thus can be approximately solved by a greedy algorithm.